Healthy Food Choices

 - Rice - brown, wild, kasha, couscous.

 Fiber is mostly made up of food elements that do not fully digest.
 These elements act as sweepers for clearing the intestines which is necessary to pull out toxins.
 Soluble fiber is hydrated with water such as fruits, vegetables, and legumes.
 Insoluble fiber is bran, whole grains, seeds, and fruit skins.
 It is best to avoid a low-fiber diet and foods with less than 2 grams of fiber.
+If you are not eating enough, consider adding a fiber supplement.

 Fruits have the highest water content of any food and are very cleansing to the digestive tract.
 They also requires less energy to digest than any other food which is why it is best to eat fruit on an empty stomach twenty to thirty minutes before eating anything else.
 Most fruit provides fiber, potassium, and vitamins A and C. Remember to wash off external pesticides.